WNderitu/Malaria-Parasite-Detector-version-2/README.md

 ## Proposed Solution

-A YOLOv8n model for detecting infected red blood cells and the parasite stage in the red blood cells and counting the number of parasite stages per image.
-This is a computer vison model.
+A You Only Look Once (YOLO) v8n model for detecting infected red blood cells and the parasite stage in the red blood cells and counting the number of parasite stages per image.
+This model leverages its advanced capabilities to accurately identify and localize multiple object types within images or video frames.
 A diagram illustrating the solution is shown.
+The model will be trained on images.

 <img width="1381" height="677" alt="image" src="https://github.com/user-attachments/assets/3ff66565-0bcd-46ae-b2c5-a8db50e0a5c7" />